2025-CSU-Group-9-OverSight/OverSight-ITC303/CONTRIBUTING.md

 ## Commit

 Commit messages should briefly detail any changes made.
+Any detailed explenation should be in the commit description.

 ## Testing/bug reporting